EAB Awards Frequently Asked Questions (FAQs)

 Nominators need to provide:

-A nominator is required to provide a minimum of three and a maximum of five individuals to submit reference letters for a nomination.
-For most of the EAB awards, at least two of the individuals providing a reference letter must be IEEE members.
+A nominator is required to provide a minimum of three and a maximum of five individuals willing to submit reference letters for a nomination.
+For most of the EAB awards, at least two of the individuals providing a reference letter must be IEEE members, but please review the specific requirements for each individual award.
+Some awards have varying requirements.

-All reference letters must be submitted in the EAB Awards portal.
+All reference letters must be submitted via the EAB Awards portal.

 The reference form should not be a repeat of information found on the nomination form.
 Such appropriation of another's words puts in question the reference's judgment of the candidate’s accomplishments, and, to that extent, reduces its contribution to the candidate's ranking.